maim-lain/mythicmanor/walkthrough.md

 ### Day 1 - Monday
 - Naira Accessible room content | Naira’s diary (more entries as Naira levels up), Naira’s locked box.
 (Password for the box is in Diary entry #473 - “naira+[mc]” with “[mc]” being your character’s name).
 You may also use “naira+mc” if your name is not working.
 - Repair 1:
-- View the bulletin board between the pool and Nefari's room -> Read task -> Accept
-- Bathroom -> Click the exclaimation mark box in the top right -> Leave
 - New Lark Mall -> Mini Mart -> Buy the plumbing pipe
 - Repair 2: click safe -> repair junk
 - Retrieved from Magic Lake at night when the lake is glowing (RNG-based).
 Click on the dock and “Look around.”